-When police unglued Farhana Yamin from the forecourt of the Shell building—during recent climate protests—she became a figurehead of the Extinction Rebellion movement.
+When police unglued Farhana Yamin from the forecourt of the Shell building—during climate protests—she became a figurehead of the Extinction Rebellion movement.
 The Climate Change lawyer appeared on front pages across the world and deftly handled interviews on programmes such as Newsnight.

 Farhana’s work against Climate Change goes further back that recent protests.
 She worked on the Earth Summit in Rio in 1992, the Paris Agreement between 200 nations, and represents small island nations affected by Climate Change in international legal cases.